C2SM/git-course/advanced/slides/slides.md

 <div class="note">

 Some C2SM models and tools use submodules.
-Knowing the two or three key commands takes most of the pain away.
+Knowing the two or three key commands resolves most of the difficulty.

 </div>